-T- Water, plumbing and bathroom fittings Repair category 1 Notes Plumbing and sanitary fittings were seen from a visual inspection to be in serviceable condition.
+F Water, plumbing and bathroom fittings Repair category 1 Notes Plumbing and sanitary fittings were seen from a visual inspection to be in serviceable condition.
 A plumbing contractor can advise on the plumbing system, where required.
 No inspection below any form of sanitary ware was available and hence we cannot comment upon its condition or otherwise.
-Selective maintenance works are required within the en-suite provision.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
-Service records should ideally be obtained and checked.
-In the absence of service documentation, further advice should be obtained from a suitably qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the central heating system.
+Service records should be obtained and checked.
+In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.

 Drainage

 Repair category 1

 Notes All foul and surface water drainage is presumed to be to the main public sewer.

-FLAT 1/1, 5 KIRK ROAD,

-Drainage

-Repair category 1

-Notes The system was not tested.
+The system was not tested.